xxxAleksandrxxx/study_fastai/README.md

-'''
-it's all about study ML at fastai
+This repo is for study ML at fastai